Search results for

 Modern electronics automatically stop pulling current once their batteries reach 100% charge.
 However, charging your smartphone to full each time isn't ideal for battery longevity.

 While you’ll likely never overcharge your smartphone’s battery, leaving it plugged in overnight does have a few drawbacks you should be aware of.
 The electronics industry’s consensus is that lithium-ion batteries survive the longest when kept between 20 and 80% charge.
 Of course, this is a rather narrow range — you’ll only get around half of your device’s already-limited battery life if you strictly stick to this guideline.
 However, you can simply try to prevent it from reaching either extreme as much as possible.
-In other words, top-up your smartphone before it can reach 0% and don’t charge all the way during the day.
+In other words, a good charging habit is top-up your smartphone before it can reach 0% and don’t charge all the way during the day.

 How to charge your device without damaging its battery